The New Relic PHP agent was previously reporting data but then stopped reporting. In addition:

 newrelic.daemon.app_timeoutto at least twice the interval of your transactions.
 For example, for an hourly background job, set the timeout to two hours.

-- Run a cron job every five minutes with a simple transaction, such as
+- Recommendation: If you have long or infrequent processes, run a cron job every five minutes with a simple transaction, such as

 Do not set

 newrelic_ignore_transaction to ignore the cron job.
 The PHP agent will enter an idle state if the job does not run and report.